SUNET/mediatjanster/Kaltura/apptokens/README.md

-# administer kaltura apptokens
+# add,remove,list kaltura apptokens
 read comments in code for usage
+basicly:
+  * Add KMC role
+  * list roles with API to get roleid
+  * add apptoken with a description and the roleid
+  * list apptokens to get tokenid and token
+  * use tokenid and token to make API calls

 # install and configure
 Install Python3 *[https://www.python.org/downloads/](https://www.python.org/downloads/)*